 In This Section

-Upon an acceptable assessment outcome of your proposed development, Council will issue a Development Consent under Section 4.18 of the Environmental Planning and Assessment Act 1979 which will outline the Conditions of Consent that you will need to meet.
+Upon an acceptable assessment outcome of your proposed development, Council will issue a 'development consent' under Environmental Planning and Assessment Act 1979 pt 4 div 4.3 s 4.18 - Post-determination notification, which will outline the 'conditions of consent' that you will need to meet.

-Upon receiving your DA Approval and prior to commencing you will need to obtain a Construction Certificate for any building works and/or a Subdivision Works Certificate for any subdivision works and appoint a Principle Certifier.
+Upon receiving your DA approval and prior to commencing works, you will need to obtain a 'construction certificate' for any building works and/or a 'subdivision works certificate' for any subdivision works, and appoint a 'principle certifier'.

 Getting set-up for online lodgement is simple and you can start using it straight away:

-Once created, you can apply for DAs with us online via your ePlanning account.
+Once created, you can apply for Development Applications with us online via your account.

 For an overview on the NSW Planning Portal, watch this video.

-Once your application has been submitted we will check over it and let you know via your Planning Portal account if we require any additional information.
-If so, you will need to submit this information to us via your Planning Portal account.
+Once your application has been submitted we will review your submission to make sure it has all of the necessary documentation.
+If we require any additional information or documentation we will let you know via your Planning Portal account.
+If so, you will need to submit this information to us via the NSW Planning Portal.

-You will be automatically notified when we've lodged your application into our system and when your application has been determined by us.
-Approved plans and documentation will be delivered to you via your Planning Portal account.
+You will be automatically notified when we've lodged your application into our system and when your application has been determined (a decision has been made).
+Approved plans and documentation will be delivered to you via the NSW Planning Portal.

 The NSW Government has developed a step by step breakdown of the DA process, from pre-lodgement (preparing your documents) to organising construction, to obtaining the final occupation certificate (the last step in the formal DA and construction process).